 Staff members will refer medical emergencies and illnesses to University Health Services, or the Emergency/Outpatient Department of Mount Nittany Medical Center, or Penn State Health Sports Medicine and Physical Therapy.
-A parent or guardian must complete and sign the “Youth Program Consent for Treatment” form as part of the registration form to grant permission for any medical attention required during the program.
+A parent or guardian must complete and sign the “Youth Program Consent for Treatment” form, which is embedded in the registration form, to grant permission for any medical attention required during the program.

 Please help lessen the spread of any contagious diseases.
 The exclusion of ill persons from public, school, and group gatherings is key to lessening the spread of illness.
 If you are ill, please remain at home during your illness and recovery.
 If you have a fever (100˚ F or higher), the Centers for Disease Control and Prevention recommends limiting contact with others until you have been without a fever for at least 24 hours.

 The University does not provide medical insurance for campers.